wtalioy/VoiceBench/README.md

 ### Available Data

-Here's the updated table with an additional column for the task type:

 | Subset          | # Samples | Audio Source |       Task Type       |
 |-----------------|:---------:|:------------:|:---------------------:|
 | alpacaeval      |    199    |  Google TTS  |     Open-Ended QA     |